emicklei/dgraph-access/README.md

 - UpsertNode, CreateNode, CreateEdge, RunQuery, FindEquals model common dgraph operations
 - DgraphAccess can trace the queries, mutations and responses for debugging
 - DgraphAccess also provides a fluent interface for the operations

+This repository also includes the [dggen tool](https://github.com/emicklei/dgraph-access/tree/master/cmd/dggen) that takes a dgraph schema to generate Go types from Dgraph types.

 ## usage